The Bold Ones: The Lawyers: Synopsis

-The series starred Burl Ives as Walter Nichols, a respected attorney who hires two brothers (Joseph Campanella and James Farentino) who are lawyers to help him with his case load.
+The series stars Burl Ives as Walt Nichols, a respected attorney partnered with brothers Brian and Neil Darrell (Joseph Campanella and James Farentino), who run a prestigious law firm in Los Angeles.

-The Lawyers was part of The Bold Ones, a rotating series of dramas that also included The New Doctors (with E.G. Marshall), The Protectors (with Leslie Nielsen) and The Senator (with Hal Holbrook).
+The Lawyers was part of The Bold Ones, a rotating series of dramas that also included The New Doctors (with E. G. Marshall), The Protectors (with Leslie Nielsen) and The Senator (with Hal Holbrook).
 It was nominated for three Emmy awards and won two of them.

 Pat Hingle and Walter Brooke each made two guest appearances, and had previously appeared in The New Doctors.
 Kermit Murdock also made two guest appearances, and later appeared in cameo roles in The Senator.

 During the production of the first series of 8 episodes, James Farentino complained vociferously to the producers about the scripts and was suspended for three weeks, missing two shows.
-Later, near the end of the third series, he announced he was leaving of his own volition, but the series was not renewed for a fourth year.
+Later, near the end of the third series, he announced he was leaving of his own volition.
+The series was not renewed for a fourth season.